drvinceknight/pfm/book/building-tools/05-modularisation/introduction/main.md

 In this chapter we will cover:

 - Importing code from python files.
-- Fragmenting code in to modular pieces.
+- Fragmenting code in to modular components.
 ```